 I THOUGHT I was familiar with the various and extensive botanical treasures at the University of Wisconsin-Madison–including the oldest restored prairie in the world, an arboretum and botanical garden, and its team of world-class plant breeders, just to name a few.

 But through a friend I learned recently about another UW-Madison feature called the Allen Centennial Garden, and about its director and his passion for perennials that don’t just flower and then sit there unremarkably, but earn their keep beautifully through more than a single moment or season—and without excessive maintenance, either.
 (Above, an example is bowman’s root, or Porteranthus.)

 The Allen Centennial Garden’s director Benjamin Futa told me about the garden and also about great plants we should been keeping an eye out for as we shop the catalogs this winter—perennials that really perform.
 He even confessed to having a touch of color-blindness, which turns out to be an asset because as his mentors have taught him: brown is a color, too, and by no means a dull monochrome, but instead a potentially vibrant mix of hues to enjoy from November till spring.

-Read along as you listen to the February 6, 2017 edition of my public-radio show and podcast using the player below (or at this link), and get more information about visiting the garden and events there in the box at the bottom of the page.
+Read along as you listen to the Feb.
+6, 2107 edition of my public-radio show and podcast using the player below.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).
+Get more information about visiting the garden and events there in the box at the bottom of the page.